january3/vtree2/README.md

 - write a manual in the main vignette \[——\| \] 85% complete
 - the nodes of the diagrammer are adjusted to the size of the labels.
 We could do that, actually.
 I think it doesn’t look so good, but OK.
+- vtree constructors take only character or factor variables: ~~build in checking for column type~~ maybe add functions to convert numeric to factor? or some automation controlled with a param?
+- add_layout should not modify shape if present
+- faster processing of cases into trees
+- why is plotting patterns so slow?
 - ~~better support in add_palette for 1/ variable driven palettes (i.e. one color for one tree level / variable of the tree, deterministic such that colors don’t change if we prune a tree) 2/ fully customized palettes~~
-- vtree constructors take only character or factor variables
 - ~~original vtree tries to keep sister NA nodes of the retained nodes.
   This behavior is reproduced by the keep_na_sisters parameter, which adds NA nodes to the retained nodes.
 However, if we target an NA node